Drone filming in Whitstable © CNN/Wojciech Treszczynski

 However, you need to be aware of the application process and permissions required for filming with drones.

-- Permission to fly from the Civil Aviation Authority (CAA)
+- Operators license from the Civil Aviation Authority (CAA)

 - Permission from the land owner, manager or authority for the land where the drone will be taking off and landing